daniel-henrique-calado/data_project/README.md

-# Project showing how to use ETL
+# Project with a usecase of ETL